-In both research and pedagogy, I follow a speculative pragmatist orientation in seeking to actualize the practice of philosophy as one manner of living responsibly in contexts of social and ecological dysfunction.
-My research draws primarily on intersections between process philosophies, contemporary continental philosophy and critical environmental philosophy with additional interests in world philosophy, including classical Daoism, Mahayana Buddhist and world Indigenous philosophies.
+In both research and pedagogy, I follow a speculative pragmatist orientation that understands the practice of philosophy as one manner of living responsibly in contexts of social and ecological dysfunction.
+My research draws primarily on intersections between process philosophies, critical environmental philosophy, and contemporary Continental philosophy, with additional interests in comparative world philosophy and aesthetics.

 Awards and Grants